 Tenants should be aware that filing a health department complaint is a protected activity under Minnesota law.
 A landlord who retaliates against a tenant for requesting an inspection may face additional legal liability for retaliatory conduct.

-What Are the Rules for Withholding Rent in Minnesota?
+What Are the Rules for the Rent Escrow Action in Minnesota?

-Tenants generally have grounds to withhold rent in three situations:
+Tenants generally have grounds to bring a rent escrow action in three situations:

 1. Uninhabitable conditions: The unit poses serious health or safety hazards that violate local housing codes.